-50th Anniversary of Policing the Motorway
+Part 1 - The 50th Anniversary of Policing the Motorway

-In 2009 we celebrate the 50th anniversary of the opening of the first section of the M1 motorway.
+In 2009 we celebrated the 50th anniversary of the opening of the first section of the M1 motorway.
 OK, before we start there is an argument that the first motorway was opened a year earlier in 1958 and was called the Preston by-pass.
 However it wasn’t designated as a motorway (part of the M6) until several years later and so the other side of the coin will argue that the first ‘official’ motorway, the M1 was opened on 2nd November 1959.
 But the fact remains that from 1958/9 Britain’s motorway network expanded across the country and is now an integral part of our transport system and our everyday lives.
 And for obvious reasons it needs policing and so we find ourselves here in particular celebrating the 50th Anniversary of Policing the Motorway.
 Those Police officers who have worked on ‘the strip’ over the years will have an affinity towards it that is hard to describe.
 It can be an extremely dangerous place to work but it can also be an exhilarating one.
 Dealing with everything from major incidents involving multiple deaths to the often humorous side of human failure behind the wheel and everything else in between, working the motorway beat is anything but dull.

 Here on this special motorway page we hope to bring you several things.
 Firstly a potted history of the types of cars used to patrol the motorways over the years from 1958/9 to 2009 with a large number of photos taken from PC-UK’s extensive archives.
 We have chosen not just the obvious Traffic patrol cars but the crash tenders and some of the more bizarre vehicles that have been tried and tested.
 There is a link to a page that also shows you some of the everyday incidents and accidents that Traffic cops have to deal with on the motorway, from plane crashes to abnormal loads, from adverse weather conditions to stray animals.
 Another link will transfer you to priceless anecdotes written by the officers that have patrolled the motorways from the very early day’s right through to the 21st century.
-These articles will be added during 2009 (once they have been published in our magazine ‘On Patrol’ first) so do please come back and visit the site again in the near future to read some of these first hand accounts.

 This page is dedicated to those Police officers who have died or been seriously injured as a result of an incident whilst working on the motorway. link to the National Police Memorial Day Page